 I then spent ten minutes trying to climb on top of a kiosk so I could reach a roller coaster track.
 It was more difficult than I had thought.
 Plants ripped into my coat and skin.
 It didn’t help that I was laden with my camera, coat, and water bottle.
 I managed to get on top of the kiosk, but the track was too overgrown to walk on, so I climbed back down.

 Next I went to the water-themed area of the park.
 There was a giant waterslide surrounded by man-made canals.
 The canals were still filled with water.

 Two guys were there taking photos.
 They looked at me but they didn’t say anything.
 I headed to the waterslide with the intention of sliding down.
 After all, slides are fun, right?
-And the bigger the slide, the more fun it is.
-Everyone know that.
-But when I got to the top I was reluctant for two reasons.
+And the more bigger the slide, the more funner it is.
+Everyone knows that.
+But when I got to the top I was reluctant to slide down for two reasons.
 One, the guys were watching me and I didn’t want to look like an idiot.
 Two, the slide led to a pool of water.
 I didn’t want to get wet, and neither did my camera and iPhone.
-Regardless of those two reasons, I still tried to slide down.
-However, the slide wasn’t slippery, so I just sat there, looking like an idiot.
+Regardless of those sensible reasons, I tried to slide down anyway.
+However, the slide wasn’t slippery, so I just sat there and looked like an idiot after all.

 There were also tube slides.
 I wish I had explored them.
 It’s not every day that you get to crawl down an abandoned water slide tube.

 I decided it was time to find my girlfriend.
 On the way out the park I met the same two guys from the water park.
 One said to me, “I thought you were going to run down that slide.”